 C.4 Considerations

-As reported in [8, 9, 10], encryption hardens the synchronization against selective message delay attacks, as it is more complex for an attacker to perform traffic analysis on the channel communication.

 This annex documents the issue of asymmetric delay attacks.
 As 5GS works as a transparent bridge, the countermeasures are out of 3GPP scope.

+As reported in [8, 9, 10], encryption has been elaborated as one measure to harden the synchronization against selective message delay attacks, as it could become more complex for an attacker to perform traffic analysis on the channel communication.

 Annex <X> (informative): Change history